<> <> <> <>

 One of the most common medical causes of hair loss is an autoimmune disease known as alopecia.

-Genetics and age are also factors, as well as hormonal imbalances, thyroid issues and cancer.
 If you’re experiencing extreme hair loss, be sure to consult your doctor to assist with identifying the cause and recommending treatment.

 What are the best vitamins for hair growth?

-While we caution you to be wary of “magic pills” for your hair, vitamin B, biotin (vitamin B7), Iron, vitamin D, vitamin A, zinc and vitamin C intake have all been known to assist in hair growth.
+While we caution you to be wary of “magic tablets” for your hair, vitamin B, biotin (vitamin B7), Iron, vitamin D, vitamin A, zinc and vitamin C intake have all been known to assist in hair growth.

 Other nutrients to promote growth include keratin and natural oils like rosemary and coconut oils.